SoftUni-Internal/interactive-content/EN/02-Conditional-Statements/08-Homework.md

 [/code-adapter]
 [task-description]
 # Description
-You receive an integer, which represents the initial **number** of points.
+You will receive an integer, which represents the initial **number** of points.

 **Bonus points** are awarded according to the rules described below.